KCM30114/ticketbarrell-swift/README.md

 - set start and end time of selling tickets
 - set start and end time of ticket pull
 - set start and end time of winning ticket claims
+- set if a winning and claimed ticket can be put back into the barrel to possibly be drawn again

 **TICKET** -- an instance of a ticket.
 A **TICKET** has 2 parts to it, one part stays with the event and is put into the **TICKET-BARRELL**.
 The other half is given to the **TICKET-HOLDER**.